 Once fully cooled, cut into squares.

-To decorate, break up the chocolate and place in a glass bowl.
-Place bowl above simmering water to melt the chocolate.
+Break up the chocolate and place in a glass bowl above simmering water.
 Once the chocolate is melted, remove from the heat and let cool for a minute.

 Top brownies with raspberries once the ganache has cooled a little.

 For a more simple decoration, dust the brownies with cocoa powder, and perhaps top with a few raspberries.